GaloisInc/swanky/README.md

 Use `cargo build` to build, `cargo test` to run the test suite, `cargo bench` to benchmark the various protocols, and `cargo doc --open` to view documentation.

+`scuttlebutt` also supports the following features:

+* `nightly`: Use nightly features from `rust` and the underlying libraries.

 # License

 MIT License